exajobs/aws-events-collection/reinvent/reinvent-slides-2019.md

 > Smart contracts have the potential to solve the inefficiencies inherent to traditional contracts.
 In this session, we build Hyperledger Fabric networks using Amazon Managed Blockchain, form a trusted consortium with multiple parties, and deploy a smart contract for a settlement use case.
 While obtaining an access-controlled Hyperledger consortium, we go through Hyperledger Fabric constructs, smart contract application interfaces, real-time transaction analytics, and connections to existing business systems, such as data analytics and reporting services.
 Please bring your laptop.

+# Oil & Gas

+OIG301-R1: Build an Oil & Gas tank level monitoring solution with AWS IoT

+Monitoring remote oil field assets has always been challenging given traditional supervisory control and data acquisition (SCADA) systems and network limitations.
+With accurate real-time data, oil and gas operators can reduce operating expenses, minimize downtime, and improve safety.
+In this builders session, learn how to set up an edge hardware and software solution for monitoring water tank levels.
+We use the following AWS services: AWS IoT Greengrass, AWS IoT Core, AWS IoT Events, Amazon CloudWatch, Amazon DynamoDB, and Amazon SNS.
+A laptop is required to participate in this session.
+Please bring your laptop.

+OIG303: Using machine learning to find boulders on the sea floor

+In this chalk talk, we deep dive into Fugro's initiative to accelerate identifying boulders on the ocean floor, a first step in establishing offshore infrastructure.
+We also discuss the team's use of Amazon SageMaker and Amazon SageMaker batch transform for Mask R-CNN instance segmentation training and inference.
+We share the successes and challenges Fugro faced during this journey, and how this new technology is reducing the turnaround time for providing reports to its clients-from months to days or weeks.

+OIG304: Organize resources & consolidate data centers with AWS Organizations

+In this chalk talk, learn how the cloud simplifies asset organization during the migration of physical data centers to the cloud.
+By moving multiple physical data centers comprising enterprise application and heterogeneous technologies, Marathon Petroleum was able to drive consistent governance and security to allow for a focus on business fulfillment.

 # Open Source
 OPN201: Change is coming to robotics development: The shift to ROS 2